N-ckDotCom/DB-Speed-Comparator/README.md

 - More details on the performance test flows 📈

-Excellent suggestion!
-Here is an updated "Areas for Enhancement" section focusing on expanding the frontend CRUD capabilities:

 ## Areas for Enhancement (Please PR🥺)

 Some areas that could be expanded on: